MehwishTariq/RPG_Unity/README.md

 The assets used in creating the scene were provided in the folder by the tutorial.

+# Folder named 'RPG'
-The project folder named "RPG" contains the executable file, the folder can be unzipped anywhere on your computer and you will be able to play the game with the scene I created.
+This project folder contains the executable file, the folder can be unzipped anywhere on your computer and you will be able to play the game with the scene I created.

 # Controls: